How to Write a Killer Financial Services Job Description That Reels in Top Talent

 Responsibilities are essential for understanding a job.
 They make it easy for candidates to imagine what a typical day is like in the role.

-With this in mind, list the responsibilities for the position, including both the day-to-day and the big-picture tasks.
+With this in mind, list the responsibilities for the position in the job description, including both the day-to-day and the big-picture tasks.
 This list should be around five to 10 responsibilities.
 If you include more than 10, you run the risk of overloading the job seeker.

 Make your list easy to read and digest, by using bullets and action-oriented verbs.
 For example, “determine cost of operations” and “guide cost analysis process” are effective ways to start listing responsibilities.